-Term Definition

-MINI criteria The criteria published under NER rule 5.21 for assessing whether a proposed transmission network augmentation is reasonably likely to have a material inter-network impact .

-NEM National Electricity Market

-NEMOC National Electricity Market Operations Committee

-NER National Electricity Rules (as amended from time to time)

-PSMRG The Power System Model Reference Group is an existing technical expert reference group which focuses on power system modelling and analysis techniques to ensure an accurate power system model is maintained for power system planning and operational analysis.
+Term Definition MINI criteria The criteria published under NER rule 5.21 for assessing whether a proposed transmission network augmentation is reasonably likely to have a material inter-network impact .
+NEM National Electricity Market NEMOC National Electricity Market Operations Committee NER National Electricity Rules (as amended from time to time) PSMRG The Power System Model Reference Group is an existing technical expert reference group which focuses on power system modelling and analysis techniques to ensure an accurate power system model is maintained for power system planning and operational analysis.
 Some of the group's key relevant objectives include: Provide a consistent basis for the modelling of the NEM interconnected system.
 Establish procedures and methodologies for power system analysis.

-Power System Stabiliser

-Project Any power system development or activity of a kind described in chart 1 of NER clause 5.7.7(a) which could have a material inter-network impact , including, for example, new transmission lines, generating system connections or , control system changes.
-For convenience, chart 1 is reproduced in Appendix F of these Guidelines.

-SISC System Integration Steering Committee

-STATCOM Static synchronous compensator

-SVC Static VAR compensator

-TNSP Transmission Network Service Provider
+Power System Stabiliser Power system stabilising equipment associated with generatingsystem or integrated resource system plant (including energy storage systems), or power oscillation dampers associated with synchronous condensers, STATCOMs and SVCs.
+Project Any power system development or activity of a kind described in chart 1 of NER clause 5.7.7(a) which could have a material inter-network impact , including, for example, new transmission lines, generating system and integrated resource system connections or , control system changes.
+For convenience, chart 1 is reproduced in Appendix A of these Guidelines.
+Relevant executives Executives from the organisations that are represented on a Project's SISC SISC System Integration Steering Committee STATCOM Static synchronous compensator SVC Static VAR compensator TNSP Transmission Network Service Provider